-1958Charles Laughton returns to the London stage after a 22 year absence in The Party.
-He also directs this Jane Arden play about an alcoholic.
-Albert Finney, Joyce Redman, and Ann Lynn are also in the cast.
+1958 Charles Laughton returns to the London stage after a 22-year absence.
+He stars in and directs The Party, Jane Arden’s play about an alcoholic.
+Albert Finney, Joyce Redman, and Ann Lynn are also featured in the cast.

 1974 Magician Doug Henning combines music with illusions in The Magic Show, which becomes one of the longest-running shows of the 1970s (1,920 performances at the Cort Theatre).
 Pippin and Godspell composer Stephen Schwartz pens the musical’s score.

 1987 Off-Broadway’s The Public Theater is transformed into Studio B of Cleveland radio station WTLK as Eric Bogosian’s Talk Radio airs live to its New York viewing audience.
 Frederick Zollo directs a cast that features Bogosian as a talk show host who undergoes an identity crisis during a broadcast.
 The play makes its Broadway debut 20 years later with Liev Schreiber in the lead.